FloppyPete/ProjectRoadmapper/UPDATE.md

 - ✅ Update SESSION_WORKING_TEMPLATE.md
 - ✅ Preserve all your existing project content
 - ✅ Create missing directories if needed
+- ✅ **Automatically register/update project** in dashboard (cross-platform: Windows, Mac, Linux)
 - ✅ **Archive or delete UPDATE.md** (one-time use file - don't leave it in project root)

 **Safe for existing projects** - won't overwrite your sessions or roadmap content! ✨

+**Cross-platform:** Works on Windows, Mac, and Linux (Ubuntu, etc.).
+The Python code uses `pathlib.Path` which handles paths correctly on all platforms.

 **Note:** UPDATE.md is a one-time use file.
 After updating the workflow, it should be archived or deleted to keep the project root clean.